Toward a Comprehensive Exploration of Flavored Dark Matter Models

-\paragraph{Relic density constraints:} In the case where the DM particle couples to down-type quarks, the relic density constraint remains the most stringent selection criterion, excluding about 99\% of the generated points within our assumed 10\% theoretical uncertainty.\footnote{Note that the nearly identical number of points rejected by the relic density in the two scenarios -- occurring despite the different scan setups described in Sec.~\ref{sec:scan-setup} -- is largely coincidental.} Only the surviving points are shown in the plots.
-The interplay between coupling strength and mass splitting is illustrated in Fig.~\ref{fig:D_sum_vs_deltam}, where $\sqrt{D_1^2 + D_2^2 + D_3^2}$ serves as a proxy for the overall interaction strength of the DM multiplet with the SM, and $M_\varphi/M_{\tilde{\chi}_1} - 1$ quantifies the relative mass splitting that controls the relevance of mediator coannihilations.
-The figure shows that for large splittings, $M_\varphi/M_{\tilde{\chi}_1} - 1 \gtrsim 0.1$, achieving the observed relic abundance requires sizeable couplings of order unity, while for smaller splittings efficient coannihilation with the mediator allows for smaller coupling strengths.
+{In the following, unless stated otherwise, we focus on the case in which the model reproduces the full observed DM abundance, and we return to the case of underabundant DM at the end of this subsection.
+Requiring the model to account for the full relic density remains the most stringent selection criterion in the down-type quark scenario, excluding about 99\% of the generated points within our assumed 10\% theoretical uncertainty.\footnote{Note that the nearly identical number of points rejected by the relic density in the two scenarios -- occurring despite the different scan setups described in Sec.~\ref{sec:scan-setup} -- is largely coincidental.}} Only the surviving points are shown in the plots.
+The interplay between coupling strength and {masses} in Fig.~\ref{fig:relic_abundance_down}, where $\sqrt{D_1^2 + D_2^2 + D_3^2}$ serves as a proxy for the overall interaction strength of the DM multiplet with the SM, and $M_\varphi/M_{\tilde{\chi}_1} - 1$ quantifies the relative mass splitting that controls the relevance of mediator coannihilations. {Small couplings $\sqrt{D_1^2 + D_2^2 + D_3^2}<1$ can provide the correct relic abundance for mediator masses $M_\varphi\lesssim 1.5 $~TeV, as indicated by the upper panels of the figure.
+The lower panels show} that for large splittings, $M_\varphi/M_{\tilde{\chi}_1} - 1 \gtrsim 0.1$, achieving the observed relic abundance requires sizable couplings of order unity, while for smaller splittings efficient coannihilation with the mediator allows for smaller coupling strengths.